Free Tracked Postage For Orders Over £60 (Excluding Bumblebee Colonies & Product Subscriptions)

 The Orius predatory bug feeds on adult Thrip and larvae, including the larger larvae.
 Both the adult and the nymph stage of the Orius life cycle will feed on Thrips.

 The Orius will also feed on flower pollen which allows for their introduction before the Thrip pests are visibly present.
 With predators on the plant at all times, the Thrips can be killed before they can take hold.
-Orius can take a few weeks to establish, however, and will adapt better when such a source of pollen is available.
+Orius can take a few weeks to establish and does need a source of pollen to establish, so is better suited to flowering plants.

 We advise the combined application of Orius with the Amblyseius cucumeris predatory mites to tackle larger infestations, and establish total control.